 Beer In A Quick Bread??
 Really?

 So this dill bread uses a handy dandy can o’beer as the leavening agent to make the bread rise.
 Crazy, right??
-And if you don’t do da’booze, don’t worry because the alcohol content evaporates as the loaf bakes.
+And if you don’t like the alcohol content, don’t worry because the alcohol itself evaporates as the loaf bakes.
 It’s the reaction between the baking powder and the beer that creates the rise in the bread.

 That being said, if you really don’t want to use a can of beer, an alternative is to use 12 ounces of soda water will work just as well!